 Trenches or test pits are carefully excavated to expose buried archaeology and recover artefacts for analysis.
 The trenches are then accurately surveyed to record their findings.

-Artifact Analysis:
+Artefact Analysis:

-Artefacts recovered during fieldwork undergo analysis using techniques such as radiocarbon dating, ceramic analysis, or faunal analysis to determine their age, cultural significance, and relationship to the project area's history.
+Artefacts recovered during fieldwork undergo specialist analysis — including radiocarbon dating, ceramic analysis, or animal bone analysis — to determine their age, cultural significance, and relationship to the project area's history.
+Artefact reports are submitted to relevant heritage authorities for review and interpretation.

 Report and Mitigation: